+If the vested portion of your Account at termination of employment is no more than \$7,000, your benefits will not be paid until you submit a written request for distribution.
+If you do not request a distribution within the applicable time frame, your vested benefit will be transferred out of the Plan and into an IRA set up in your name.
+The Plan Administrator will furnish you with information related to the distribution to the IRA.
+You can then request a distribution from the IRA.

+\$7,000 or more

-If the vested portion of your Account at termination of employment is more than \$1,000, your benefits will not be paid until you submit a written request for distribution.
-If the vested portion of your Account at termination of employment is more than \$1,000, you may choose to leave your benefits in the Plan's Trust Fund after termination of employment, but you will have to begin at least a minimum distribution on an annual basis by April 1 following the calendar year in which you reach age 701⁄2.
-If the vested portion of your Account at termination of employment is \$1,000 or less, and if you do not elect a distribution or a rollover to another eligible retirement plan, the Plan Administrator may distribute your vested account balance in a single lump sum cash payment, less federal income tax withholding.
+If the vested portion of your Account at termination of employment is \$7,000 or more, you may choose to leave your benefits in the Plan's Trust Fund after termination of employment, but you generally will have to begin at least a minimum distribution on an annual basis by April 1 following the calendar year in which you reach age 701⁄2.
+If you are a terminated participant and were not 701⁄2 by December 31, 2019, your required beginning date is April 1 of the year following your reaching age 72.
+If you are a terminated participant and were not 72 by January 1, 2023, your required beginning date is April 1 of the year following your reaching age 73.